 Spend your days golfing, playing tennis and pickleball, hiking, mountain biking, boating or canoeing, or for something truly memorable, ziplining.
 The experience includes moderate hiking, walking over a suspension bridge, and making a controlled 180-foot rappel.
 Aging parents in search of slower speeds can opt for an easy walk with a naturalist or boating on Cheyenne Lake.

 No worries if the weather doesn’t cooperate: Play is a restaurant with six bowling lanes plus a host of games including shuffleboard, a pool table, foosball, Xbox, PlayStation, and Wii.
 The Broadmoor also has its own movie theater.
-When mom, dad and the grand folks want grown-up time, the Broadmoor’s Bee Bunch entertains kids three to seven, and Mason Bees offers kids eight to 12 activities including arts and crafts, games, movies, falconry, storytelling, outdoor recreation, educational activities, and even field trips to Cheyenne Zoo.
+When adults want grown-up time, the Broadmoor’s Bee Bunch entertains kids three to seven, and Mason Bees offers kids eight to 12 activities including arts and crafts, games, movies, falconry, storytelling, outdoor recreation, educational activities, and even field trips to Cheyenne Zoo.
 Half-day, full-day, and evening camps are available daily.